the-human-colossus-foundation/oca-spec/RFCs/0004-framingOverlay.md

 For each attribute (which must be unique in the schema) there can be one or more attribute_framing terms.

-There can only be one skos:exactMatch, but there may be additional framing terms for the same attribute (e.g. skos:closeMatch).
+For each attribute there can only be one skos:exactMatch, but there may be additional framing terms for the same attribute (e.g. skos:closeMatch).
 Unlike attribute to attribute mapping, attribute to concept mapping can be one to many with different levels of matching (e.g. different skos terms).
 See example below (albumin concentration).

 ```
 {